-4. Waking up out of the belief in objective reality.
-This is too too impossible to explain, and as lived experience (rather than a concept) is certainly even weirder than it sounds.
+4. Waking up out of the belief in objective reality, here defined as the imagined existence of an observer-independent universe of material objects with independent essences.
+This is too difficult and subtle to explain here, and as lived experience (rather than a concept) is certainly even weirder than it sounds.

 So you see, referring back to my earlier blog post, Matthew Remski missed the point when he said that the word ‘awake’ adds nothing to the statement “You can be awake and still be a jerk, or you can be awake and be integrated” — because spiritually speaking, without awakeness, there’s nothing to integrate.
 Awakeness is not just another interpretation of reality to integrate with all your other stories — it's a paradigm shift that obliterates interpretations and launches you into an absolutely indescribable mode of being in which the only true 'knowing' is unknowing everything you ever thought you knew.
 It's dwelling in raw intimacy with absolutely every thing, free of the need to understand or interpret it, and free of the impulse to accept or reject it.
 (Including your own thoughts!)